The Benefits of Horsetail

 Horsetail contains the mineral silicon, which strengthens hair strands.
 Silicon is also responsible for improving sheen and texture.
-In addition, Horsetail extract contains Selenium which helps the body process iodine, which in turn, regulates hair growth.
+Besides, Horsetail extract contains Selenium which helps the body process iodine, which regulates hair growth.

 What is the best way to consume Horsetail?